 The practice of co-teaching to learn science vocabulary can be especially beneficial to special education students.
 In this method of teaching, students benefit from small group instruction with a lower student to teacher ratio where the teacher can focus more on student accommodations and differentiated instruction (Moorehead & Grillo, 2013).

 To create an environment that fosters vocabulary development, word walls have played a large role in the primary grades.
-At the secondary grade level, interactive word walls have been more successful due to students playing an active role in the creation, the importance of vocabulary in the learning process, and the high correlation between vocabulary and reading comprehension (Harmon, Wood, Kiser, 2009).
+At the secondary grade level, interactive word walls have been more successful due to students playing an active role in the creation, the importance of vocabulary in the learning process, and the high correlation between vocabulary and reading comprehension (Harmon, Wood, & Kiser, 2009).
 Another important part in the creation of the interactive word wall is to incorporate associative learning.
 If students can associate tasks in learning when creating the bulletin board and use the memory of prior experiences it helps to reinforce the information.
 When students have created, or contributed to the creation of the materials that are displayed on the bulletin board, the association is more likely to be remembered and utilized.
-It is also important to select words important for comprehension of the material and to teach student friendly definitions (Harmon, Wood, Kiser, 2009).
+It is also important to select words important for comprehension of the material and to teach student friendly definitions.

 Statement of the Problem